Italian Classic Almond Biscotti Recipe (Cantucci)

 - Turn dough onto the pan.
 Divide into 2 logs, about 12 inches long and 2.5 inches wide.
 Flatten slightly.

-- Optional shine: brush the top with a light egg wash.
+- For optional shine, brush the top with a light egg wash.

 - First bake: bake for 25 to 28 minutes, until set and lightly golden.